 Budget updates month by month

-Just in case you missed our budget updates and want to do a quick search I’ve compiled them all on one handy page: monthly budgets.
+If you missed our budget updates and want to do a quick search, I’ve compiled them all on one handy page: monthly budgets.

 2019 Budget Challenge- 7 Monthly Budget Reports

-As our budget challengers ventures along you may see their budget reports increase in data which I expect especially because it’s a learning experience for everyone.
-The more you do a task the better you get at it and the more you learn about what you are doing.
+As our budget challengers venture along, you may see their budget reports increase in data which I expect, especially because it’s a learning experience for everyone.
+The more you do a task, the better you get at it, and the more you learn about what you are doing.

 Here we GO!!!